dmijatovic/nlx.io/README.md

 # nlx.io
-This repository contains the marketing website of [nlx.io](https://www.nlx.io).
+This repository contains the static website [nlx.io](https://www.nlx.io).

 ## Developing
 The site is generated using [Hugo](https://gohugo.io/).
 When developing locally, please make sure you have installed a version > 0.36.
 Run: